 Dr. Ruiz returned home after completing his medical training and began working as an Emergency Room doctor at Eisenhower Medical Center.
 Recognizing the physician shortage crisis in the Coachella Valley, Dr. Ruiz started a pre-medical mentorship program for young aspiring doctors, which has grown to include over 100 local students.

 The program became part of the University of California, Riverside School of Medicine, where Dr. Ruiz served as a Senior Associate Dean.
 Through the group Volunteers in Medicine, he helped to open a free clinic to help underserved communities in the Coachella Valley.

 In 2010, Dr. Ruiz started the Coachella Valley Healthcare Initiative, which brought together stakeholders from across the region to address the local healthcare crisis.
 He has also worked internationally in the medical community.
 In 2010, Dr. Ruiz flew to Haiti immediately following the 2010 earthquake and served as the Medical Director for the J/P Haitian Relief Organization.
 The U.S. Army's 82nd Airborne awarded him the Commanders Award for Public Service for his work.

 Dr. Ruiz continued his work as an Emergency Room Doctor until he was elected to the U.S. House of Representatives in 2012.
 He represents California’s 36th District, which includes the entire Coachella Valley, as well as the cities of Banning, Beaumont, Blythe, Hemet and San Jacinto.
 He resides in Palm Desert, CA.

-Dr. Ruiz currently serves on the House Committee on Natural Resources and the House Veterans' Affairs Committee.
+Dr. Ruiz currently serves on the House Energy and Commerce Committee and the House Veterans' Affairs Committee.
 Dr. Ruiz also serves as chair of the Congressional Hispanic Caucus.